 This is a natural follow-up to the previous question and will help you gain employee trust while providing a roadmap to assist them moving forward.

-Bad Answer: Again, one that shows an ignorance to the reality of the work environment, or is not professional but too personal.
+Bad Answer: Again, one that shows an ignorance of the reality of the work environment, or is not professional but too personal.

 Performance reviews can be managed, and as you start to build up an archive, it helps to have tools to collect and monitor the employee’s progress over the years.
-ProjectManager.com is a cloud-based project management software that can do that, but also so much more, like project planning, tracking and reporting.
-Try our software for free with this 30-day trial, and then give us a performance review.
+ProjectManager is a cloud-based project management software that can do that, but also so much more, like project planning, tracking and reporting.
+Give us your own performance review after you try our award-winning software for free with this 30-day trial.